Pathlight, a performance management tool for customer-facing teams and the individuals in them, raises $25M – TechCrunch

 This is part of what went into the investment decision made here.

-“With the acceleration of digital transformation across the enterprise, it’s not enough to rethink the way we work—we must also rethink the way we manage,” said Jeff Lieberman, MD at Insight Partners.
-“Pathlight is ushering in a new age of data-driven management, an ethos that we believe every enterprise will need to embrace—quickly.
+“With the acceleration of digital transformation across the enterprise, it’s not enough to rethink the way we work — we must also rethink the way we manage,” said Jeff Lieberman, MD at Insight Partners.
+“Pathlight is ushering in a new age of data-driven management, an ethos that we believe every enterprise will need to embrace — quickly.
 We are excited to partner with the Pathlight team as they bring their powerful platform to companies across the world.”